dataplat/FabricTools/.github/PULL_REQUEST_TEMPLATE.md

     For those task that don't apply to you PR, leave those as is.
 -->

+- [ ] I have read the [CONTRIBUTING.md](../CONTRIBUTING.md) document and I have followed the style guide and coding standards in the [wiki](https://github.com/dataplat/FabricTools/wiki)
 - [ ] The PR represents a single logical change. i.e. Cosmetic updates should go in different PRs.
 - [ ] Added an entry under the Unreleased section of in the CHANGELOG.md as per [format](https://keepachangelog.com/en/1.0.0/).
 - [ ] Local clean build passes without issue or fail tests (`build.ps1 -ResolveDependency -Tasks build, test`).